Center coil install

 that the rear leafpacks will still be good to go.....not so sure about Scott though :)

-.....Recently talked with Scott and he reports no sag at all.
+.....Recently talked with Scott and he reports no sag in the rear at all (of the truck).